 If you must dig, we advise you to use tools such as shovels and spades, as these pose the lowest risk of striking and damaging a gas pipe

-If you are in the need of assistance, contact Ruttley Plumbing; we’re here to lend a helping hand.
+If you are in the need of assistance, contact Ruttley Services; we’re here to lend a helping hand.